100 signatures reached

 To: City Council

-Sign and share to urge central Arkansas city counsels to end dog breed bans.
+Sign and share to urge Central Arkansas city councils to end dog breed bans.

 Why is this important?

 We all want safe and humane communities for people and pets.
-But some government officials in central Arkansas wrongly believe that certain breeds of pet dogs are automatically dangerous.
+But some government officials in Central Arkansas wrongly believe that certain breeds of pet dogs are automatically dangerous.
 This leads to arbitrary and inconsistent decisions where a pet dog can be legal in one city but illegal in the next town.
-Batesville, Beebe, Caraway, Cotter, Dardanelle, Hot Springs, Jacksonville, Lake City, Lonoke, Sherwood, and North Little Rock all have their own versions of breed specific legislation on the book.
+Batesville, Beebe, Caraway, Cotter, Dardanelle, Hot Springs, Jacksonville, Lake City, Lonoke, Sherwood, Little Rock, and North Little Rock all have their own versions of breed-specific legislation on the books.

 This legislation is an outdated, ineffective approach to public safety.
 It wastes our money because it’s expensive to enforce and violates our rights as dog owners.
 Breed-discriminatory laws infringe on our property rights.
 All Americans who follow the safety rules should be allowed to own whatever breed of dog they choose.
 It’s that simple.
 Indeed, a 2014 national survey revealed that 84% of Americans believe the government should not tell them what kind of breed of dog they can own.
 (2)